Centro Diurno Don Bosco Project

 Centro Diurno Don Bosco in Sevilla de Oro Canton

-Earlier this year, the folks from the Centro Diurno Don Bosco (a day center located in the rural canton of Sevilla de Oro, about a 60-minute drive east of the city of Cuenca) reached out to us, explaining some of the difficulties their community was experiencing due to the Covid-19 pandemic.
-Several of their more at risk, elderly, and disabled community members are not meeting their daily needs (items like flour, eggs, meat, toilet paper, rice, lentils, etc.).
+Earlier this year, the folks from the Centro Diurno Don Bosco reached out to us, explaining some of the difficulties their community was experiencing due to the Covid-19 pandemic.
+Several of their more at-risk, elderly, and disabled community members are not meeting their daily needs (items like flour, eggs, meat, toilet paper, rice, lentils, etc.).
 This situation has been dramatically exacerbated by the Covid-19 pandemic, as most of these people are terrified to leave their own homes perchance of catching the deadly virus

 Centro Diurno Don Bosco voiced their concerns that many of their most endangered citizens catching Covid-19 were not receiving many of their daily basic needs due to fear of catching the infection.
 Due to a combination of advanced age and possible comorbidities related long term diseases like diabetes, cancer, and heart disease, many of their clients choose not to leave the house.
 Others have no family to even ask for help, meaning that often when times get tough, there’s simply no one else to turn to.
 While these people are in the thoughts and prayers of everyone around them, Ecuadorian and ex-pat alike, the problem is that something needs to be done in the near term to alleviate some of the sufferings of the people taking place in the less populous, rural parts of Azuay.